 I seem to see two suns blazing in the heavens.

-And now two Themes, two cities, and each
+And now two Thebes, two cities, and each

 With seven gates.
 And you—you are a bull